Dennis-The14th-web/GifTastic/README.md

 - Bootstrap4

-- Google Fonts

 ## More Info

-- Application layout and styling was programed with HTML5, CSS3, Bootstrap4 and Google Fonts
+- Application layout and styling was programed with HTML5, CSS3, Bootstrap4

 - jQuery was used to program: